Seiko has an extremely long association with railways and their watches are still seen in common daily use today.

 With the 38RW a technological success Seiko introduced the 75RW less than two years later in March 1978.
-This had the 7550A movement that is rated at +-15 seconds per month.
+The model number was QHV010 and it had a retail price of ¥18,000.
+This model introduced the 7550A movement that was rated at +-15 seconds per month.
 While not as accurate as the 38RW it is more than adequate for the intended railway usage.
 My example of 75RW is from Kintetsu Corporation from a line in the Kyoto / Osaka region.

 In 1980 the 75RW was adopted by the JNR and at the same time the 63RW was discontinued.